-This Paleo Breakfast Casserole recipe is fast and easy and can easily feed 4-6 people.
-It freezes/reheats nicely as well, so if you are like me and are always in a rush in the morning, you can freeze these into portions and then just grab and reheat another day!
+This Paleo Breakfast Casserole recipe is fast and easy, made with sweet potatoes, sausage, onions, and egg, can feed 6 people, and freezes/reheats nicely, especially when vacuum-sealed.
+If you are like me and are always in a rush in the morning, you can freeze these into portions and then just grab and reheat another day!
 Let me let you in on a little secret…foodsaver.
 I make extra of these, then vacuum seal them and freeze them.
 When you’re ready to reheat it, just stab the bag with a knife 4 times (I stab it once on each corner), then microwave it for 2 ½ minutes.

 So I’m trying to get into the holiday spirit and make recipes that are in the spirit of the season.
 One of the things that my mom always did so well is making brunch around the holidays.
 She would have pancakes or waffles and fruit and biscuits and gravy and usually some sort of breakfast casserole.
 We’ve taken care of most of those basics (see links for our Paleo versions of those recipes), but we’re still adding to the feast.